aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 Doing this will help you immensely in debugging connectivity and authentication issues.

+If you encounter issues along the way, be sure to open your `storage/logs` directory and see what may be occurring.

 ## Plain LDAP Authentication {#plain}

 ### Step 1: Configure the Authentication Driver {#configure-plain-auth}